Why Is TikTok’s Viral ‘Aged Filter’ So Polarising?

 ADVERTISEMENT

-Much like the app's equally popular "bold glamour" filter, this mask of digitized wrinkles and sagging skin utilizes sophisticated AI facial recognition technology to move with your face, and predict how you will age.
-Some users have even used the filter on archive video footage of popular celebrities of the '90s like Drew Barrymore and Adam Sandler to show just how the technology's premonitions compare to real-life aging.
+Much like the app's equally popular 'bold glamour filter', this mask of digitised wrinkles and sagging skin utilises sophisticated AI facial recognition technology to move with your face, and accurately predict how you will age.
+Some users have even used the filter on archive video footage of popular celebrities of the '90s like Drew Barrymore and Adam Sandler to show just how spot-on the technology's premonitions can be.

 On the ground, TikTok users are sharing their dismay at getting an up close and personal look at their potential future, pulling at their morphed facial features and frowning as they inspect each and every new wrinkle the app has painted on their face.